-For the chief financial officers of the world’s cultural institutions, big opportunities lie in unlocking the hidden value behind museum data.
-The challenge is especially relevant as analytics technologies transition from reporting on the museum’s own history into predicting future performance.
-Forecasting with big data analytics offers financial executives and their leadership teams greater surety in the museum’s ability to hit target, a distilled capability for communicating on target performance to the museum team and an early warning system to intervene with improvements while the game is still in play, rather than waiting to quarter or year end.
+For the chief financial officers of the world’s cultural attractions, big opportunities lie in unlocking the hidden value behind the venue’s data.
+The challenge is especially relevant as analytics technologies transition from reporting on the venue’s own history into predicting future performance.
+Forecasting with big data analytics offers financial executives and their leadership teams greater surety in the venue’s ability to hit target, a distilled capability for communicating on target performance to the museum team and an early warning system to intervene with improvements while the game is still in play, rather than waiting to quarter or year end.

 It’s all part of the modern financial officer’s balancing act of being a good steward and good strategist – a “bean sprouter, not just a bean counter” as Jeff Thompson, Forbes’ writer for CFO insights, puts it.
 Big data is the proving to be the weapon of choice for a ‘new breed’ of finance leaders trading reporting and compliance for active business advisory responsibilities in a dynamic environment, with a need to remain up to the minute in order to form an evidenced opinion.